AJMartel/extrudrboard2/README.md

-# extrudrboard2
+# Extrudrboard2
-Hardware for a proposed revision of the Extrudrboard for multi-color/multimaterial printing
+Proposed revision of Printrbot Extrudrboard for multi-color/multimaterial printing

 The latest revision of the Printrboard (REV F6) is mildly incompatible